 Two field umpires were used in all matches across both the home-and-away season and finals in Division 2 starting from this season.
 This change had been made in Division 1 in 1981.
 To coincide with the change in umpires, the voting system for the J. J. Liston Trophy and the J. Field Medal were both changed in 1982.
 Under the new system, the two field umpires conferred after the game, and awarded one set of votes to the best three players on the ground on a 3–2–1 basis.

 The Club had three Presidents during the 1982 calendar year, as Jeff Bird stepped in to replace Junior Jackson who resigned due to ill-health mid-season.
 As the financial difficulties referred to below beset the Club at season's end, the coach from 1979-81, Merv Hobbs, then took over the role.
 Les Goding and Graham Oborne were appointed secretary and treasurer, respectively.
-New captain-coach Rod Oborne, cousin of Club vice-president, Graham Oborne, was joined at Williamstown by Mark Fotheringham, the Yarraville full-forward who had kicked 357 goals in 73 games since 1978, along with former Eagles teammate Kevin Sait, who had spent 1981 with Footscray, future captain, Liston Medallist and premiership player, Brett McTaggart, and future president Greg Swann, who joined from South Melbourne.
+New captain-coach Rod Oborne, cousin of Club vice-president, Graham Oborne, was joined at Williamstown by Mark Fotheringham, the Yarraville full-forward who had kicked 357 goals in 73 games since 1978, along with former Eagles teammate and 1980 Field Medallist, Kevin 'Shark' Sait, who had spent 1981 with Footscray, future captain, Liston Medallist and premiership player, Brett McTaggart, Alun Owen and future president Greg Swann, who joined from South Melbourne.
 While success in first division was desired, it was not as important as in previous years because the VFA had decided, amongst the various other changes instigated in 1981, to dispense with the automatic promotion/relegation system to give the four clubs that had been promoted the chance to settle.

 Fotheringham, who kicked 98 goals to finish second on the VFA list behind Fred Cook, showed that he could score just as freely in First Division as he had in the lower grade, with big bags of nine goals against Sandringham in round 8, eight against Camberwell in round 12 and also Geelong West in round 15 and Coburg in round 16, seven against Werribee in round 14 and also the games mentioned above.
 A deadly kick for goal, he was destined to have a big impact on Williamstown's fortunes in the next few years.
 Oborne also kicked a swag of goals from the half-forward flank, his 60 earning him ninth position on the VFA list.
 Fotheringham's efforts were crowned by winning the Club's Andy Taylor Memorial best and fairest award, from Ian Mathews and fellow first-year player Kevin Sait, as well as the Bert Hodge Memorial Trophy for leading goalkicker.
 Bob Pearman was awarded the Bill 'Darkie' Raffle Memorial Trophy for best clubman.